AdobeDocs/marketo.en/help/marketo/product-docs/administration/audit-trail/enable-audit-trail.md

    >
    >This process also applies when you're creating a new user.

 1. Select the Audit Trail roles you created.
-In this example we created "[!UICONTROL Audit Trail - Asset and Admin]," and "[!UICONTROL Audit Trail - With Login History]."
+In this example we created "Audit Trail - Asset and Admin," and "Audit Trail - With Login History."

    ![](assets/enable-audit-trail-7.png)